harrydevforlife/data_engineer_zoo/etl/ingest/sharepoint/README.md

-# Ingest data from Microsoft Sharepoint
+# Ingest files from Microsoft Sharepoint

 ## 1. Using Office 365 & Microsoft Graph library for Python